(Written for a school publication, for one of the most enjoyable reads last year.)

 One can skip this long footnote if one is not interested in Feyerabend’s more technical critique of the mainstream method (though they are, I believe, incredibly interesting).

 First, he attacks the consistency condition, that a new hypothesis must be consistent with the accepted theories before we spend time testing it.
-The problem, first, is that every measurement has a certain noise (margin of error), and therefore there can be two inconsistent hypotheses that fits all the facts.
+The problem, first, is that every measurement has a certain noise (margin of error), and therefore there can be two inconsistent hypotheses that fit all the facts.
 Second, and more interesting, is that the “facts are constituted by old ideologies”.
 What we see as indisputable is always indisputable under the accepted theory.
 (Hence, in the appendix, Feyerabend will attack the distinction between observation terms and theoretical terms, observation terms being the bare facts, stripped away from all theoretical baggage.
 The problem with this distinction is that what we take as bare facts are conditioned by theory—or, to use a fancier formulation, all theories are metaphysical.)

-Then, Feyerabend attacks the idea that science must include induction (mathematics, in contrast, is seen as completely deductive in the traditional conception, though Lakatos—the Popperian who stimulated Feyerabend to write Against Method—argued in Proofs and Refutations that Maths rely more on induction, trial and error, intuitive leaps, and falsification than deduction)—induction being the collection of facts and then finding the theory that fits the facts—and promotes counter-induction as a remedy.
+Then, Feyerabend attacks the idea that science must include induction (mathematics, in contrast, is seen as completely deductive in the traditional conception, though Lakatos—the Popperian who stimulated Feyerabend to write Against Method—argued in Proofs and Refutations that Maths relies more on induction, trial and error, intuitive leaps, and falsification than deduction)—induction being the collection of facts and then finding the theory that fits the facts—and promotes counter-induction as a remedy.
 To explain his argument we would need, other than what is introduced in the parentheses—that there are no facts because theory conditions what we classify as facts—two more concepts: natural-interpretations and observational language.
 Natural-interpretation is when one interpretation of the phenomenon is raised to the status of a fact because of the intertwining of explanation and phenomenon from natural conditioning (by participating in a certain theoretical discourse) to the point where it is almost impossible to separate the two.
 Observational language is the language we use to describe what we observe, which, in itself, changes what is observed (this one being a tentative conclusion that is likely, but difficult to prove—though many, including Kuhn, agree with Feyerabend on this point).
-Natural-interpretation and observational language’s distortion of the phenomenon (as well as the problem that a theory determines the criteria from which one selects facts) provides concrete reasons for the impossibility to reach facts conceived as observation terms, which means that a new theory cannot be rejected simply because it does not induce (does not fit with all the facts).
+Natural-interpretation and observational language’s distortion of the phenomenon (as well as the problem that a theory determines the criteria from which one selects facts) provide concrete reasons for the impossibility to reach facts conceived as observation terms, which means that a new theory cannot be rejected simply because it does not induce (does not fit with all the facts).
 Instead, facts should sometimes be questioned.
-The above discussion also provides reason for Feyerabend’s pluralism: only when we immerse ourselves into another system of thought would it be possible for us to break out of our own assumptions (to see our natural-interpretations as interpretations, and see how our observational language distort what we perceive).
+The above discussion also provides a reason for Feyerabend’s pluralism: only when we immerse ourselves into another system of thought would it be possible for us to break out of our own assumptions (to see our natural-interpretations as interpretations, and see how our observational language distorts what we perceive).

-Moreover, counter-induction is needed not only because the facts may be wrong, but also that a baby theory could have points of weakness, because it has not been given enough time to resolve its own contradictions/shortcomings (therefore also a reason to reject the requirement that a new theory has to be consistent).
+Moreover, counter-induction is needed not only because the facts may be wrong, but also because a baby theory could have points of weakness, because it has not been given enough time to resolve its own contradictions/shortcomings (therefore also a reason to reject the requirement that a new theory has to be consistent).
 Therefore, leeway has to be given to a baby theory for it to grow and prove its worth.
 Sometimes we have to take the bullet (of a decrease in empirical content and a receding into more metaphysical territory) to enable a new theory to flourish—like how we give infants more leeway when they make mistakes.
 Further, no theory fits with all the evidence (and evidence, after attacking the notion of observation terms, is all we have).
-Most selectively ignore evidence that contradict the theory, claiming that the evidence, rather than the theory, is wrong.
+Most selectively ignore evidence that contradicts the theory, claiming that the evidence, rather than the theory, is wrong.
 For a new theory to grow, we also need to give them the chance to dismiss different evidence and explain why the evidence against them should be ignored, hence, again, counter-induction.

 See fn.
 4.